learn-co-students/CSS-Flexbox-Code-Along-online-web-sp-000/README.md

 It is recommended that you use `flex` over the individual `grow`, `shrink` and `basis` properties.
-Since `flex` automatically handles some of the settings if they aren't provided, it is less prone to buggy behavior.
+Since `flex` automatically handles some of the settings if they aren't provided, it is less prone to conflicting behavior.
 Try assigning our green boxes different values for `flex` to see how they work.

 #### `align-self`